CharleyTheCoder/ProfitPal/README.md

 - 💸 **Virtual Currency**: Earn and spend currency through various commands and activities.
 - 📈 **Leaderboards**: Compete against other members to see who has the most wealth!
-- 🎮 **Mini-Games**: Engage in fun activities like gambling, betting, and trading.
-- 🛍️ **Item Shop**: Buy and sell virtual items to enhance your server's economy.
-- 📦 **Inventory System**: Users can collect and manage items.
-- 🏆 **Quests & Achievements**: Complete quests and earn achievements for rewards.
 - 📝 **Customizable Commands**: Easily add, remove, or modify commands to fit your server’s needs.
 - 🔧 **Open Source**: Customize and contribute to the bot's development.